silo0074/AppImageIntegrator/README.md

 * **Native Desktop Integration**: Automatically generates `.desktop` files in your local applications folder.
 * **Icon Browser & Management**: Features a built-in icon browser with search functionality to help you find and change the icon for desired MIME types that shows in file managers.
 * **MIME Type Association**: Link specific file extensions to your AppImages so they appear in "Open With" menus.
+* **Desktop file editor**: Existing .desktop files can be edited, useful for Wine apps.
 * **MIME Finder Tool**: Includes a dedicated drag-and-drop utility to identify file types using the system's `QMimeDatabase`.
 * **Clean Uninstall**: Safely removes desktop files and associated icons while restoring original MIME associations.